formkit/docs-content/inputs/autocomplete.md

 ### Load on created

-If you would rather load options when the dropdown is created, you can set the `load-on-created` prop to true, and our function, `loadCurrentlyPopularMovies` will be called without the user needing to expand the listbox:
+If you would rather load options when the autocomplete is created, you can set the `load-on-created` prop to true, and our function, `loadCurrentlyPopularMovies` will be called without the user needing to expand the listbox:

 ::Example
 ---